Affirm Your Beauty

 Victoria: “Yes, you are, Linda.”

-• You can also ask them to catch you when you affirm something that isn’t helpful, such as some statements we habitually might make such as, “I’m so stupid.”
+• You can also ask a friend to catch you when you affirm something that isn’t helpful, such as some habitual statements we might make such as, “I’m so stupid.”
 “I’m a loser.”
-Etc.
+I had a friend that often would interrupt me and say, “Don’t say that about my friend” (She meant me!)

 • Include affirmations in your conversations – making strong positive statements about things and people (including yourself) that you want to see in a more positive way.
 It’s amazing what dramatic changes can be made in your life by just beginning to consciously speak more positively in daily conversation.

-• Be sure you say “Thank you,” when someone gives you a compliment.
+• Be sure to say “Thank you,” when someone gives you a compliment.

 Singing and chanting